FctsFxns/schultzen-web/_works/Oracles.md

 date:  2022-01-01 00:00:00 +0100
 ---

-Oracles / Oráculos de los Márgenes is a series of works that emerges from the research developed in [Spells and Potions](https://www.christinaschultz.com/works/SpellsAndPotions/), engaging with practices of interpretation, ritual, and symbolic language as ways of accessing and transmitting situated knowledge.
+**Oracles / Oráculos de los Márgenes** is a series of works that emerges from the research developed in [Conjuros y Colocones or Spells and Potions](https://www.christinaschultz.com/works/ConjurosColocones/), engaging with practices of interpretation, ritual, and symbolic language as ways of accessing and transmitting situated knowledge.

 Drawing on encounters developed within the Metzineres context, the work brings together experiences related to drug use, BDSM practices, trans identities, care, and pleasure.
 These lived experiences are translated into a system of images, texts, and performative structures that move between testimony, fiction, and ritual language.